Education all the way to the bank

 Does all this actually tell us anything at all?
 Or is it just that even the maddest criteria can serve for a league table?
 I would want to be careful with my conclusions, but it may be possible to argue that, on the one hand, inherited wealth seeks out universities with a reputation for receiving the social elite; but that when it comes to educating the successful entrepreneurs of tomorrow, these come from a much more diverse set of institutions.
 Once you exclude millionaires who had a private school education, Brighton University performs more or less as well as St Andrews in the millionaire graduate stakes.
-So if you don’t have lots of money but do have lots of ambition, most universities can help you equally well.Explore posts in the same categories: education, higher education
+So if you don’t have lots of money but do have lots of ambition, most universities can help you equally well.education, higher education

 Tags: millionairesYou can comment below, or link to this permanent URL from your own site.